 Man - I always had playing this Doug Kershaw song

 Mind, sung by me, going right into Blue Spanish Eyes,

 City - I never did like the way we played it -

 Don't Believe I'll Fall in Love Today - Michael and

 In the early eighties, a fifth member joined.
 He was Mike "Rerun" Wilcox.
 The nickname "Rerun" came to be, I'm told, because he played bass like me!
 Rerun also played rhythm guitar and was a fine singer.
 With him, we were able to do some good three-part harmony as well as some "oldies" shtick.
 In addition, Roark got to sing the novelty songs, like "Elvira."
-Corky even sang one ("Chantilly Lace").
+Corky even sang one (the Big Bopper song "Chantilly Lace").

 We played Knights of Columbus, VFW and Elks Clubs, weddings, anniversaries, barn dances, and a few large taverns.
 We never played more than two nights a week, but we were together for so long that I can say we played a LOT.